Residential Admission Packet

 At Hoy Recovery Program, Inc., we have a garden in which we grow much of our own food, and we do it with your help.
 Participants in our residential program get the opportunity to take care of our garden, and the focus on collaboration, teamwork, patience and being rewarded for hard work are key factors and ideas that come into play when it comes to recovering from drug or alcohol addictions.
 In addition, routine is very important to ensuring a healthy garden, and following a schedule daily to be sure of plants’ success is a microcosm for the importance of routine in one’s life post-recovery.

 On our 40-acre riverside campus, we also take care of a growing community of chickens, geese, goats, sheep and llamas.
-Soon, we’ll be launching a farm-to-store program that will sell the eggs that we harvest.
+Our Hoy Farm Fresh program is a farm-to-store initiative that sells the eggs, produce and meat that our farm produces.
+All profits and proceeds from Hoy Farm Fresh go back into Hoy Recovery and it’s residential services.

 For the most part, our residential treatment programs range from 30-90 days, after which our clients reintegrate fully with the community.
 In order to approach daily life and the workforce from a newly sober perspective, we believe that life-skills classes, seminars and experiences are crucial.
 In addition to aiding recovery and making the transition a simpler one, our skills trainings lead to greater employability which means a better quality of life once treatment is done.
 Addiction changes the way that daily life and work is approached, and skills training allow for a relearning of behaviors lost to addiction.